What is Monzo business?

 Limited companies must be active on Companies House with an active company director and at least one person of significant control.
 This aims to eliminate complicated structures where a business could be owned by several other companies.
 Limited companies must also make money mostly from selling goods or services, not from interest or investment income.

 The app doesn’t currently support other business structures such as partnerships, charities, limited companies by guarantee, public limited companies, trusts or funds.
 There is also a long list of industries that Monzo won’t provide accounts for such as construction, consumer credit and business involved with gambling and weapons.
 View the full list here.

 How does Monzo business work?

-Signing up is a quick process compared with having to make an appointment in a bank branch and dragging along a load of paperwork.
+Signing up is a quick process compared to having to make an appointment in a bank branch and dragging along a load of paperwork.
 New users will need to verify their email and phone number and enter their personal details.
-There are also anti-money laundering and credit reference checks so have some ID ready to upload and also prepare for a selfie to confirm who you are.
+There are also anti-money laundering and credit reference checks so have some ID ready to upload and prepare to take a selfie to confirm who you are.

 Monzo Business account features

 - Business debit card - Choose between a pebble grey or slate grey finish MasterCard debit card

 - Instant notifications - Receive instant notifications when a payment has been made

 - Digital receipts - Upload receipts as you go